Montana-Media-Arts/sonic-programming/Syllabus.md

     - Gallery spaces will remain open for 30 minutes after the shows conclusion.

-**Wednesday**
+**Part 2**

+_Performance in the Evening_

+## Week 15

 _Formal Critique and Wrap-up Discussion_

-- We will have a formal critique of presentations from Monday.
+- We will have a formal critique of presentations from last week.
 Please be prepared with a fixed video/audio-representation of your work.
 - We will also discuss the semester, future opportunities, and directions that this work can take you.